 Why Are There Black Sand Beaches in Tenerife?

 The black sand beaches in Tenerife are the result of a volcanic basaltic coastline meeting the erosion of the sea.
 The island has a coastline of 250 miles of which 40 miles are sand beaches in Tenerife.
 Chances are you will find a Tenerife black sand beach that you will love.
 In terms of Tenerife beaches, black sand is the original version.

 Most of Tenerife’s golden sand beaches are man-made.
 They were created by importing soft yellow sand from the Sahara.
 The yellow sand beaches are in the more touristy areas on the south of the island.

 In fact, the famous Playa del Duque started off as a black sand beach but got covered up by golden sand in the 1990’s.
-Maybe you can convince your kids to keep digging until they get to the black sand?
+Maybe you can convince your kids to keep digging until they get to the original Tenerife beach black sand ?
 That should keep them busy.

 Due to their colour, black sand beaches also retain the heat better – a big plus in the winter months!

 Why Kids Love A Black Sand Beach in Tenerife

 I find black sand is a bit stickier and less grainy than yellow sand.
 My children absolutely loved the black beaches Tenerife had to offer though They filled up the Tenerife black sand holes with water and pretended they were Peppa Pig jumping in muddy puddles.
 The children looked a fright once they were finished playing in the black beach Tenerife style.